bbchallenge/bbchallenge/src/routes/contribute.md

 1. Read our our <a href="/method#reproducibility-and-verifiability-statement" rel="external">reproducibility and verifiability statement</a>
 2. Create a post presenting your decider on the [forum](#)
-3. Produce a file with the <a href="/method#seed-database" rel="external">seed database's</a> indices of the machines that your decider has decided.
+3. Give the <a href="/method#seed-database" rel="external">seed database's</a> indices of the machines that your decider has decided
 4. Write tests for your deciders against example machines and counterexample machines in the <a href="/method#seed-database" rel="external">seed database</a>

-If consensus is reached that your decider is correct, it will be applied to the <a href="/method#seed-database" rel="external">seed database</a> and used to produce a new <a href="/method#undecided-machines-index-file">undecided machines index file</a>.
+If consensus is reached that your decider is correct, it will be applied to the <a href="/method#seed-database" rel="external">seed database</a> and used to produce a new version of the <a href="/method#undecided-machines-index-file">undecided machines index file</a>.

 <a id="write-proofs"></a>